WHAT DOCUMENTS YOU NEED TO PROVIDE WITH A FULL (PC8) PASSPORT APPLICATION FOR AN ADULT

 For further information to confirm your Australian citizenship, please click here

 Note: Children born of Australian citizens outside Australia, must acquire Australian citizenship by descent before applying for a passport.
 You cannot lodge a passport application at the same time as a citizenship application.
-For further information on becoming an Australian citizen by descent, please check the Department of Immigration and Border Protection (DIBP) at www.border.gov.au.
+For further information on becoming an Australian citizen by descent, please check the Department of Home Affairs at https://www.homeaffairs.gov.au/.

 for applicants born overseas